rotelok/yaxgui/README.markdown

 * It includes a header.php document you can use with PHP's auto\_prepend\_file directive.
 It sets up profiling by initilizing a few variables, and settting register_shutdown_function with the footer.
-Once started profiles are done when requested (?\_profile=1), or randomly.
+Once started profiles are created when requested with (?\_profile=1), or randomly by setting the $weight variable in the config.
-Profiled pages display a link to their profile results at the bottom of the page, by default this is disabled but can be enable for all urls, or with specific blacklist based for specific documents. e.g. pages generating XML, images, etc.
+Profiled pages display a link to their profile results at the bottom of the page, by default this is disabled but can be enabled for all urls or with a specific blacklist based for specific documents. e.g. pages generating XML, images, etc.

-* For tips on including header.php on an nginx + php-fpm install take a look at: http://www.justincarmony.com/blog/2012/04/23/php-fpm-nginx-php_value-and-multiple-values/
+* For tips on including header.php on a nginx + php-fpm install, take a look at: http://www.justincarmony.com/blog/2012/04/23/php-fpm-nginx-php_value-and-multiple-values/

 * The GUI is a bit prettier (Thanks to Graham Slater)